SpeeDaily/backrooms-infestation/README.md

 *   **Zero External Assets:** All rendering, textures, and UI elements are generated via raw code or HTML Canvas elements.
 *   **Custom Raycaster:** A scratch-built 2.5D rendering engine running natively in the browser viewport.
 *   **Procedural Generation:** Infinite level scaling using a DFS recursive backtracker maze algorithm.
-*   **Procedural Audio:** Footsteps, deep hum drones, basslines, and heartbeat effects are synthesized in real-time using the native Web Audio API[cite: 3].
+*   **Procedural Audio:** Footsteps, deep hum drones, basslines, and heartbeat effects are synthesized in real-time using the native Web Audio API.
 *   **Offline Capable:** Because the entire game logic lives inside `index.html`, it can be downloaded and played natively on any desktop without an internet connection.

 ---